Venezuela says captured US spy sought to sabotage power grid

 Heath is accused of entering Venezuela illegally, the prosecutor said, adding that he didn’t have a passport but rather had a copy of it hidden in one of his shoes.
 The three Venezuelans accused of conspiring with Heath include a military officer, Saab said, adding that they helped him enter from Colombia.

+The investigation also landed the arrest of four other Venezuelans, authorities said.

-Saab said Heath had worked as a mercenary in Iraq from 2006 to 2016 for MVM Inc., a Virginia-based private security contracting company.
+Saab said Heath had worked in Iraq as a communications specialist three months each year from 2006 to 2016 for MVM Inc., a Virginia-based private security contracting company.
 The firm did not immediately respond to phone and email messages seeking comment.

 Heath has been charged with terrorism, trafficking illegal weapons and conspiracy, authorities said.